-There are several ways to meet the admission requirements for undergraduate courses at CDU, so it doesn’t matter if you have just finished Year 12 or if you haven’t studied in years.
+There are several ways to meet the admission requirements for undergraduate courses at CDU.
+It doesn’t matter if you have just finished Year 12 or if you haven’t studied in years.

 You will meet the admission requirements if you have completed one of the following:

-- Successful completion of a national qualification at Certificate IV level or higher.
+- Successful completion of a national qualification at Certificate III level or higher.

 - Successful completion of at least 0.5 years of full-time study (or equivalent) of a higher education degree/diploma.